donert/CueCommander-NR/README.md

 * Sony IP PTZ Video Camera via VISCA-IP (currently using the VISCAOverIP python package)
 * Sony Video Projectors via PJLINK
 * Planning Center Services using their API

-To run the VISCAOverIP use "python3 oscToPTZ.py".
-The camera IP addresses are near the top of oscToPTZ.py file.